Kian Egan: Personal life

 Egan was born to Kevin Egan (1945–2009) and Patricia Egan (née Moore).
 He is the fifth of their seven children.
 His older siblings are Vivienne, Gavin, Fenella, and Thomas, and his younger siblings are Marielle and Colm.
 He attended Summerhill College secondary school in Sligo, where he met fellow band members Mark Feehily and Shane Filan.
 He is the cousin of Filan's wife, Gillian Walsh.
 Before Westlife, he worked at a jeans store.

 Egan married English actress and Girl Thing and Wonderland member Jodi Albert on 8 May 2009.
 Due to illness, Egan's father was unable to attend the marriage ceremony after being diagnosed with a rare brain tumor and died shortly after.
 On 31 July 2011, the couple announced they were expecting their first child.
 Westlife's official Facebook page announced that Albert had given birth to a baby boy, Koa, on 20 December 2011.
 On 15 November 2014, the pair announced they were expecting their second child in the spring.
 On 21 May 2015, Egan and his wife welcomed a second son, Zekey.
 Their third son, Cobi, was born on 29 September 2017.
 The family lives in Strandhill, County Sligo.

 Egan spoke of the 2010 FIFA World Cup in South Africa but said he would not go after the Republic of Ireland national football team was eliminated from the tournament after Thierry Henry's handball.

-Egan was ranked number five on Ireland's Sexiest Man of 2014.
+Egan was ranked number three on Ireland's Sexiest Man of 2014.
 As of 2017, his net worth is 18 million euros.